mopore/gnome-shell-ext-show-battery/README.md

 As of 2024-05 showing the hosts's battery level is not yet supported with UTM/qemu.
-For the communication a simple file is used which needs to be accessible from both the MacOS host and the Gnome 46 shell.
+For the communication a simple file is used which needs to be accessible from both the MacOS host and the Gnome 46 (or higher) shell.

 Per default the file is expected to be at the following location:
 `/home/jni/arch_share/virt_machine/jni_ext/battery_level_percent.txt`